-In the Dharmapada Sutra, the Buddha did show us that the Fragrance of Dharmapada is always widely spreads all over the Path that practitioners cultivate Keeping Precepts, and He taught: The scent of flowers does not blow against the wind, nor does the fragrance of sandalwood and jasmine, but the fragrance of the virtuous blows against the wind; the virtuous man pervades every direction (Dharmapada 54).
+The Buddha did show us that the Fragrance of Dharmapada is always widely spreads all over the Path that practitioners cultivate Keeping Precepts.
+Thus, in the Dharmapada Sutra, Chapter IV, Chapter on Flowers, the Buddha taught: The scent of flowers does not blow against the wind, nor does the fragrance of sandalwood and jasmine, but the fragrance of the virtuous blows against the wind; the virtuous man pervades every direction (Dharmapada 54).
 Of little account is the fragrance of sandal-wood, lotus, jasmine; above all these kinds of fragrance, the fragrance of virtue is by far the best (Dharmapada 55).
 Of little account is the fragrance of sandal; the fragrance of the virtuous rises up to the gods as the highest (Dharmapada 56).
 Mara never finds the path of those who are virtuous, careful in living and freed by right knowledge (Dharmapada 57).
-To be virtue until old age is pleasant; to have steadfast faith is pleasant; to attain wisdom is pleasant; not to do evil is pleasant (Dharmapada 333).
+In the Dharmapada Sutra, Chapter XXIII, Chapter on the Elephant, the Buddha also taught: To be virtue until old age is pleasant; to have steadfast faith is pleasant; to attain wisdom is pleasant; not to do evil is pleasant (Dharmapada 333).

-Chapter Twenty-Two
+Chapter Twenty-Six